shnist/devart-template/project_code/app/README.md

 * Grunt-cli
 * Node / npm
+* Python

 ### Local dependencies

 These are handled by Grunt.
 To install them run `npm install`

+## Get the App started during development

+Assumes that you have Python 2.XX.XX.
+Go into the `www` folder and use the command `python -m SimpleHTTPServer`.
+You can then go to `http://localhost:8000` to see the App in action!